 - The entry to the Dead Sea is likely to be a long hike back to your hotel room.

 - Be prepared for mosquitoes in the evenings.
 We’ve heard others report lots of flies too.
 Bring kid-friendly bug spray.

-- Especially if you are with small children, consider making two trips into the water, one just to supervise and assist your little ones which could be very brief, then if possible, get the kids a baby sitter or kids club so you can come back and enjoy it properly.
+- Especially if you are with small children, consider making two trips into the water, one just to supervise and assist your little ones, which could be very brief; then, if possible, get the kids a babysitter or kids club so you can come back and enjoy it properly sans kids.

 - Avoid the peak heat of the day over the hotter summer months.